Faces of Death: Additional "sequels"

-Faces of Death V and Faces of Death VI were released in the mid-90s, and are compilations made up entirely of highlights from the first four movies, with no new footage, intentionally released in countries where the original movies were banned.
+Faces of Death V and Faces of Death VI were released in the mid-90s, and are compilations made up entirely of highlights from the first four movies (V also took much of its footage from Nick Bougas's 1989 film Death Scenes), with no new footage, intentionally released in countries where the original movies were banned.
 The first three featured Carr as "Dr. Gröss", although The Worst of Faces of Death (released between installments III and IV and consisting of highlights from the first three installments) instead featured Schwartz's brother, James Schwartz, as "Dr. Louis Flellis".
 Flellis explains that he accidentally killed "Dr. Gröss" while operating on him the prior week.
 However, in Faces of Death IV, Flellis explains the absence of Dr. Gröss by stating that he had killed himself, having been driven insane as a result of witnessing so much death.

-Also released with the title Faces of Death VII, was a condensed version of Nick Bougas's 1989 film Death Scenes, hosted by Church of Satan founder Anton LaVey; and another assemblage of stock footage titled Faces of Death part 7 was released as an online file sometime during the late 1990s.
+Also released was Faces of Death VII, simply a retitled version of Death Scenes, and another assemblage of stock footage titled Faces of Death part 7 was released as an online file sometime during the late 1990s.
 Faces of Death 8 followed soon after.
 Released only in Germany, and made by unknown individuals, it is a collection of mostly unrelated gore scenes from around the world, with no narration, and no on-screen credits, aside from its title.

 Reboot

 In May 2021, it was reported that Legendary Entertainment had purchased the rights to the film, and a remake was in development, with filmmakers Isa Mazzei and Daniel Goldhaber attached to direct.
-The film will star Barbie Ferreira and Dacre Montgomery.
+The film stars Barbie Ferreira and Dacre Montgomery.
 Josie Totah was later announced to have joined the cast with Ferreira and Montgomery, with filming starting April 2023.
 Singer Charli XCX also joined the cast in a small role.
-The reboot will be a narrative film, surrounding an online moderator finding obscene content.
+The reboot is a narrative film, surrounding an online moderator finding obscene content.